signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="WavFileOutput"></a>
 ## Wav File Output

 Stream group wav file output can be specified in the mediaMin command line or via flags in pktlib session creation APIs.
-In the mediaMin command line, an 0x800 flag set in the -dN options argument enables wav file outputs for stream groups, their individual contributors and an N-channel wav file.
+In the mediaMin command line, an 0x800 flag in the -dN options argument enables wav file outputs for stream groups, their individual contributors, and also an N-channel wav file (where N is the number of group contributors).
 Using pktlib session creation APIs, these wav file outputs can be specified separately or in combination.

 <a name="StreamAlignment"></a>
 ## Stream Alignment